revans2/incubator-storm/DISTCACHE.md

 List<AccessControl> acls = new LinkedList<AccessControl>();
 acls.add(blobACL); // more ACLs can be added here SettableBlobMeta settableBlobMeta = new SettableBlobMeta(acls);
+settableBlobMeta.set_replication_factor(4); // Here we can set the replication factor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The settableBlobMeta object is what we need to create a blob in the next step.